Jesus (1973 film)

-Jesus is a 1973 Indian Malayalam-language film directed by P. A. Thomas and starring Murali Das, Gemini Ganesan, Jayabharathi, Jayalalitha, Thikkurissy, M. N. Nambiar, K. P. Ummar, Jose Prakash, Bahadoor and V. K. Ramasamy.
+Jesus is a 1973 Indian Malayalam-language film directed by P. A. Thomas and starring Murali Das, Gemini Ganesan, Jayabharathi, Jayalalithaa, Ushakumari, M. N. Nambiar, K. P. Ummar, Jose Prakash, Bahadoor and V. K. Ramasamy.
 The film was also dubbed in Tamil and Telugu.
-It was Jayalalithaa's only Malayalam film to date.
+It was Jayalalithaa's only Malayalam film.

 Plot

+The story is based on Christian beliefs.
 King Herod has ruled Judea for over 37 years and believes himself to be supreme.
 When three wise men from the Far East come to visit him, he is initially pleased, but this pleasure turns to anger when he finds out that they have traveled all the way to witness the birth of the son of God.
-After they depart, he instructs his Prime Minister to kill all children under the age of 2 years.
+After they depart, he instructs his Prime Minister to kill all children under the age of two years.
 Herod's instructions are carried out, but they don't find the baby Jesus, born in a stable in Bethlehem.
 Jesus, son of Joseph and virgin Mary, has been destined to lead mankind to a better path but must face many challenges, temptations and betrayal from ones he trusted the most, including humiliation, torture, crucifixion, and resurrection.